rajat641/Code-Assignment/README.md

 banana is a pyramid word because you have 1 'b', 2 'n's, and 3 'a's. bandana is not a pyramid word because you have 1 'b' and 1 'd'.

-## Installation Steps for Linux User
+## Installation/Set-Up Steps for Linux User
+ ``It is assumed that the testing machine has python3 and pip already installed in it.``

 ```
 pip3 install virtualenv